Probing the Nature of Dark Matter Self-Interactions Through Observations of Massive Black Hole Mergers: Conclusions and Recommendations for Future Work

 \section{Conclusions and Recommendations for Future Work}

 In this work, we employ two comparable Milky Way-mass galaxy simulation suites with differing dark matter models to determine whether LISA observations may be able to differentiate between them.
-We demonstrate, as a proof of concept, that LISA observations may provide a means to distinguish between CDM and SIDM with a constant cross-section $1$ cm$^2$/g at the scale of the Milky Way, if at least $\sim 80$ massive black hole mergers are seen over the four-year mission.
+We demonstrate, as a proof of concept, that LISA observations may provide a means to distinguish between CDM and SIDM with a constant cross-section $1$ cm$^2$/g at the scale of the Milky Way, if at least $\sim 70$ massive black hole mergers are seen over the four-year mission, though more work is needed to determine this with certainty.
+This value ($\sim$70 mergers) should not be regarded as a quantitative requirement for LISA, given the limitations of our small sample size.
+Cosmic variance may considerably change the number of mergers required, which could be evaluated in future work incorporating many more simulations.

 Due to our limited sample, our results should be seen as illustrative instead of definitive, though they provide an intriguing hint that LISA could provide new insights into dark sector physics.
-As the uncertainty in the number of massive black hole mergers LISA will observe is large, the necessary $\sim 80$ mergers may or may not be observed.
+As the uncertainty in the number of massive black hole mergers LISA will observe is large, $\sim 70$ mergers may or may not be observed.
 LISA might see only a few such mergers per year, or it might see a hundred per year~\citep{LISA_Detection_Rate_and_Review}.
-Despite limitations, this work is exciting because it offers a hint that LISA may be able to see a difference between CDM and SIDM-1 (SIDM with a constant cross section of 1 $\rm{cm^2 g^{-1}}$).
+Despite limitations, this work is exciting because it offers a hint that LISA may be able to see a difference between CDM and SIDM-1 (SIDM with a constant cross section of 1 $\rm{cm^2/g}$).